 We do not knowingly collect information from minors.
 Our Website and the Services through the Website are intended for and directed only to adults.
 Our Website and Services are not directed to minors and we do not knowingly collect any personal information from minors.
 Please note, if you are under the age of 18, and register on the Website, you may request and obtain removal of content or information you have publicly posted.
 To make such a request, please send an email with a detailed description of the specific content or information to firstname.lastname@example.org.
 Please be aware that such a request does not ensure complete or comprehensive removal of the content or information you have posted and that there may be circumstances in which the law does not require or allow removal even if requested

-This Section 9 applies only to California residents and us pursuant to the California Consumer Privacy Act (the “CCPA”).
+This Section 9 applies only to California residents and us pursuant to the California Consumer Privacy Act, as amended by the California Privacy Rights Act (collectively the “CCPA”).
 (Any term defined in the Act has the same meaning hereunder.)

 We may collect information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer (“Consumer Personal Information”).
 In particular, we have collected the following categories of Consumer Personal Information within the last twelve (12) months: